 This week I had the following insight….”I” have had a strange or interesting feeling recently; it is “something” (the SEER?) there definitely, beside or along the mind.
 This something is very stable and content.
 Even when the mind was busy, with lots of thoughts rolling over, it’s still noticeable that there is a big quietness there.
 The funny thing is they seem to be not contradicting each other, quite harmonious actually…Thoughts come and go, and there is a feeling of ok-ness at the same time.
 This is a very peaceful feeling… mind activities … are very tiny stuff and “something quiet” is very, very enormous and embraces everything, it is just so content.

 What these serious meditators seem to come to is, at some level, the Turiya state, a toehold on Turiya.
 But the literature of physiological measurement seems not even to have imagined such a state.
-That shows an obvious problem with the biological approach – the experiments and measures are devised by people who have not touched on a state of awareness outside the conditioned mind that is so familiar to them.
+That shows an obvious problem with the biological approach – the experiments and measures are devised by people using only conditioned mindset that is so familiar to them to explore a state they cannot envision at all.

 So, if you want to find out what the Yogis have been talking about for thousands of years, not to mention the Buddhists and Zen Buddhists, Taoists and Sufis, you have to be serious about meditating in stillness – for much, much longer than anyone will be interested in measuring your heartbeat.